-NOTE: If Garmin GTX 345R transponder is installed, refer to the Automatic Dependent Surveillance-Broadcast (ADS-B) Traffic discussion for more information about ADS-B traffic displays.
+- NOTE: If a Garmin GTX 345R transponder is installed with this traffic system, refer to the Automatic Dependent Surveillance-Broadcast (ADS-B) traffic discussion for more information about ADS-B traffic displays.

-NOTE: If an optional Honeywell KTA 870 TAS is installed, refer to the applicable Pilot's Guide from the manufacturer for detailed information about that traffic system.
+NOTE: If an optional L-3 SkyWatch[®] 497 TAS is installed, refer to the applicable Pilot's Guide from the manufacturer for detailed information about this traffic system.

-The optional Garmin GTS 800 or Honeywell KTA 870 is a Traffic Advisory System (TAS).
+The optional Garmin GTS 800/820 or L-3 Skywatch 497 is a Traffic Advisory System (TAS).
 It enhances flight crew situational awareness by displaying traffic information for transponder-equipped aircraft.
-The system also provides visual annunciations and voice alerts to help the pilot visually acquire traffic.
+The system also provides visual annunciations and voice traffic alerts to assist in visually acquiring traffic.

-The Garmin GTS 800 is capable of tracking up to 45 intruding aircraft equipped with Mode A or C transponders, and up to 30 intruding aircraft equipped with Mode S transponders.
+The Garmin GTS 800/820 is capable of tracking up to 45 intruding aircraft equipped with Mode A or C transponders, and up to 30 intruding aircraft equipped with Mode S transponders.
 A maximum of 30 aircraft with the highest threat potential can be displayed simultaneously.